matheusbloize/phone/README.md

 # Phone

-A project to create simple logic games in the same place
+A project to create simple games and learn new features in one place

 ## 💻 Tech Stack: